deborahbrouwer/openqa-containers/README.md

 ### Start the openqa-webserver as a service
 ```
 sudo cp openqa-webserver.service /etc/systemd/system/
-sudo loginctl enable-linger fedora
+sudo loginctl enable-linger <user>
 sudo systemctl daemon-reload
 sudo systemctl start openqa-webserver
 ```

 ### Login
-Login through the web UI using your Fedora Account.
+Login through the web UI using a Fedora Account.
 https://accounts.fedoraproject.org

 Initially when you login to the web UI, you are just a `user` without any privileges.
 The administrator can promote you to `operator` using the administrator's menu in the web UI.
 An operator can run and control the tests.
 There can only be one administrator.
 To create the first administrator in a new database, from within the web UI container:
 `su geekotest; /usr/share/openqa/script/create_admin fake_admin`

 ### Loading Tests